Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Introduction

 Okounkov and Reshetikhin \cite{O01} derived the correlation functions of the Schur process using the infinite wedge formalism.
-Later, Borodin and Rains \cite{BR05} provided another derivation of the correlation functions of the Schur process using the Eynard-Mehta theorem.
-Furthermore, they proposed a Pfaffian analogue of the Eynard-Mehta theorem and used that to find the correlation functions for the Pfaffian Schur process.
+Borodin and Rains~\cite{BR05} provided another derivation of the correlation functions of the Schur process using the Eynard--Mehta theorem.
+Furthermore, they proposed a Pfaffian analogue of the Eynard--Mehta theorem and used that to find the correlation functions for the Pfaffian Schur process.
 In this paper, we present a new derivation of the correlation functions of the Pfaffian Schur process.

 In their work, \cite{BR05} mainly used some tools from linear algebra.
-We will use Macdonald difference operators which emerges in the the theory of symmetric functions.
+We will use Macdonald difference operators which emerges in the theory of symmetric functions.
 In the past few years, Macdonald difference operators has been proved immensely useful in the study of stochastic processes over the sequence of partitions.
-In Borodin and Corwin's work \cite{BorodinCorwinMac} (see also \cite{BCGS16}), it plays a crucial role in deriving the Fredholm determinant formula of the $q$-exponential moments for the $q$-Whittaker process.
-Later, building on \cite[Remark 2.2.15]{BorodinCorwinMac}, \cite{A14} gave another derivation of the correlation functions of the Schur process using Macdonald operators.
-Apart from its application in probability, Macdonald difference operators have been widely used in algebraic combinatorics especially for deriving various identities of the symmetric functions namely, Kirillov-Noumi-Warnaar identity \cite{Warnaar08}; Lassalle-Schlosser identity \cite{Lm06,LmSm06} etc. See \cite{BW16} and the reference therein for other useful identities derived using Macdonald difference operators and its connection to other fields.
+In Borodin and Corwin's work \cite{BorodinCorwinMac} (see also~\cite{BCGS16}), it plays a crucial role in deriving the Fredholm determinant formula of the $q$-exponential moments for the $q$-Whittaker process.
+Later, building on \cite[Remark~2.2.15]{BorodinCorwinMac}, \cite{A14} gave another derivation of the correlation functions of the Schur process using Macdonald difference operators.
+Apart from its application in probability, Macdonald difference operators have been widely used in algebraic combinatorics especially for deriving various identities of the symmetric functions namely, Kirillov--Noumi--Warnaar identity \cite{Warnaar08}; Lassalle--Schlosser identity \cite{Lm06,LmSm06} etc. See~\cite{BW16} and the reference therein for other useful identities derived using Macdonald difference operators and its connection to other fields.